MichaelZalla/StartupSass/README.md

 #### Typography

 The `typography` module sets up a number of basic styles, classes, and `@extend` directives for controlling the appearance of type on your page.
+It also contains variable definitions for some shared typographic attributes.

 The `$ss-type-default-font-family` variable defined in this module can be used to specify your document's default (or root) typeface.
 This value must correspond to a font which you have defined in the `fonts` module, or defined elsewhere, or it must be a [default system font](http://www.cssfontstack.com/).